-Because there are three type topology abstraction type defined in section Error!
+Because there are three types of topology abstraction type defined in section Error!
 Reference source not found., the notification should also be abstracted.
 The PNC and MDSC should coordinate together to determine the notification policy, such as when an intra-domain alarm occurred, the PNC may not report the alarm but the service state change notification to the MDSC.

 Path Computation with Constraint